APIs

 • innermask=false: Whether to mask the inner boundary with NaN.

-• rbody=1.0: Radius of the inner mask.
-Used when the rbody parameter is not found in the header.
+• rbody=nothing: Radius of the inner mask.
+If not set, it will be read from the header.

 • useMatplotlib=true: Whether to Matplotlib (faster) or NaturalNeighbours for scattered interpolation.
 If true, a linear interpolation is performed on a constructed triangle mesh.